sagenorton/sagenorton/README.md

 ## 🥳 Blending creativity with code.

-I specialize in transforming creative concepts into functional web realities, ensuring every design is as intuitive as it is visually appealing.
+Transforming creative concepts into functional web realities, ensuring every design is as intuitive as it is visually appealing.

 ## 🤗 Links